Proterosuchus: Ontogeny

 Proterosuchus grew quickly.
 It probably reached sexual maturity within a year, at roughly two-thirds of its maximum adult body size.
 Rapid growth rates were typical of Early Triassic archosauromorphs, and may have been an adaptation to surviving the hostile environment of the Early Triassic.
 Juvenile Proterosuchus may have hunted different prey from adults.

 Palaeoecology

 Proterosuchus fossils are found in the Lystrosaurus Assemblage Zone of the Beaufort Group in South Africa.
 Proterosuchus was the first new species to arrive in the Karoo environment after the Permian–Triassic extinction.
-Proterosuchus and the therocephalian Moschorhinus were the largest carnivores in the ecosystem at the time, and soon after the extinction Moschorhinus declined and went extinct while Proterosuchus thrived.
+Proterosuchus and the therocephalian Moschorhinus were the largest carnivores in the ecosystem at the time, likely an apex predator, and soon after the extinction Moschorhinus declined and went extinct while Proterosuchus thrived.
 The most common tetrapod in Proterosuchuss environment was the herbivorous dicynodont Lystrosaurus.
 The environment was hot, semi-arid and experienced droughts.